Search engines, such as Google and Bing, are constantly changing and growing. They regularly release algorithm updates

-Though basic SEO should be established on your website early, your website should never remain stagnant for long periods of time.
+Though basic SEO should be established on your website early, it should never remain stagnant for long periods of time.
 Continuously updating your website with high-quality content is important for search engines and your users.
-You can also update old content to show Google that you’re updating your website, without it consuming too much of your time or resources.
+You can also refresh old content to show Google that you’re updating your website, without it consuming too much of your time or resources.

 2. Search engines control the game.

-While the term SEO stands for search engine optimization, the only thing you can affect is your own site.
-Search engines take into account these site changes and that can then affect your search rankings, but if you don’t play by Google’s rules, your customers will never find you.
-Don’t go against the Google algorithms solely for looks or to save money.
-In the end, Google will penalize your site and you’ll end up losing even more money.
+While the term 'SEO' stands for search engine optimization, the only thing you have control over is your own website.
+Search engines take into account these website changes, which can affect your search rankings, but if you don’t play by Google’s rules, it'll be hard for your customers to find you.

 While driving a lot of traffic to your website might seem like the most logical way to get more sales and a higher ROI, it’s not always the case.
-Having everyone see your website instead of targeting your ideal customer base can cause your website to have a higher bounce rate and could ultimately hurt your rankings.
-You’ll also see a much lower ROI if you are targeting everyone rather than having a high converting website.
+Having everyone see your website instead of targeting your ideal customer base can cause your website to have a high bounce rate, which ultimately hurts your rankings.
+You’ll also see a much lower ROI if you're targeting everyone rather than the right audience.

 5. Black hat SEO never wins.

-If you have ever worked with an SEO company, it is likely you may have heard the term ‘black hat’ when they were explaining a process they can’t use or how other websites in your industry could be preforming so well in a short period of time.
-Hopefully you’ve never worked with a company who utilizes black hat SEO tactics, because while short term gains may be impressive they could lead to your site being blacklisted by Google or penalized severely in the long run.
+If you've ever worked with an SEO company, it's likely you may have heard the term ‘black hat’ when they were explaining a process they can’t use because it's deceptive and goes against Google's search guidelines.
+While black hat SEO tactics can lead to short-term gains, they put your website at risk of being blacklisted by Google or severely penalized.

-Google has been cracking down on sites that show these types of activities harder than ever with its new algorithm updates, so it is important to remain friends with Google.
-Don’t ever allow anyone to perform unethical practices on your website.
+Google is always cracking down on websites that show these types of activities, so it's best to err on the side of caution.
+Don’t ever allow anyone to perform unethical practices on your website!

-Whether you have heard these SEO principles before, it is essential to always remember them and be patient with your SEO efforts.
-While the quick, black hat methods might show instant results, good, quality SEO will help improve your website long term with continuous growth — not just a quick spike.
+Whether or not you've heard of these SEO principles before, it's essential to remember them moving forward and be patient with your SEO efforts.
+While black hat methods might show fast results, an SEO strategy built on quality will improve your website long-term with continuous growth — not just a quick spike.